apache/arrow/docs/source/format/CanonicalExtensions.rst

     ``{ "shape": [100, 200, 500], "dim_names": ["C", "H", "W"]}``

-    The ``dim_names`` metadata can be added if the dimensions have well-known names that can map to the physical order (row-major).
+    The ``dim_names`` metadata can be added if the dimensions have well-known names and map to the physical order (row-major).

   - **"permutation"** holds indexes of the desired ordering of the original dimensions.
 Also defined as an array.